 This was not an easily remedied situation.
 Leningrad — a Los Angeles-size city with just one automobile dealership and one gas station anywhere near city center — had nothing resembling a Home Depot or any kind of retail hardware emporium.
 To get a shower curtain rod installed we had to rely on an obscure corner of the Soviet bureaucracy, UPIP.* And to get UPIP to act, my friend Don Hays, the consulate’s administrative officer, had to bug them repeatedly.
 Weeks went by with nothing but a wet floor to show for our frequent entreaties.

 Finally, I stepped into the bathroom one morning and, to my astonishment, found — poking up from the poorly grouted spaces between floor tiles — a forest of newly sprouted mushrooms.

 When I reported this to Don, he passed it on, pronto, to UPIP.
-This apparently proved more shameful than even Soviet bureaucrats could endure.
+This apparently triggered more shame than even Soviet bureaucrats could endure.
 UPIP responded within a day or two and voilà … we got our long-awaited curtain rod!

 We never did sauté those mushrooms.

 * UPIP (oo-PEEP) was the Soviet agency whose job it was to provide services of every kind to all the consulates in Leningrad.
 UPIP stands for Upravlenie Po obsluzhivaniyu Inostrannikh Predstavitel’stv, which translates as Administration for the Servicing of Foreign Representations.
 Because UPIP was not always terribly helpful, to my American colleagues I used to call it Upravlenie Po prepriyatstviyu Inostrannikh Predstavitel’stv, Administration for the Hindrance of Foreign Representations.